RobertLucey/fixyourstreet-data/README.md

 ## Usage

 Before working with any data you must first pull.
 Do this by running `update_fixyourstreet_data`.
-Do this every now and then to keep the data fresh,
+Do this every now and then to keep the data fresh.

 ```python